vogon101/Archie/README.md

 println(freddie.yearOfBirth) //prints 2002
 println(newFreddie.yearOfBirth) //Prints 2001
 ```

+##Roadmap
+- ~~Parsing~~
+- ~~Visitor and Transform Framework~~
+- ~~Simple File Application for testing~~
+- Interpreter
+    - Type Backend
+    - Element Implementations
+    - Standard Library
+- API
+- Optimisation framework
+- Custom IL Compiler (writes the AST to a file as an intermediate representation that is easy to parse,
+improving speed when running code
+- Online try-out site

+##TODO:
+* Allow comments inside of a `CodeBlock`
+    * Perhaps make comments some sort of element

 ##Contributing
 I will not be accepting contributions at the moment as this is a project for school